So, you want to know the basics of influencer marketing?

 - Bloggers and content creators

 When you think of the term influencer, this is likely what comes to mind, as blogging has been connected to influencer marketing for some time now.
-If a well respected blogger positively mentions your product in a post, it can lead to the blogger’s supporters wanting to try out your product.
+If a well respected blogger positively mentions your product in a post, it can lead to the blogger’s supporters wanting to try out your products.

 There are highly influential blogs about almost everything: personal development, finance, health, fashion, dining, and much more.
 A blog is only successful and helpful for marketing if it has the respect of its readers.